jeremenichelli/phena/README.md

 })
 ```

-`onUpdate` will be queued on the next frame with the correct value.
+`onUpdate` will be queued on each animation frame passing the value corresponding to the time the frame was executed.
+This method is part of the context object you pass to the library.

-### Context object
+### The context object

 As the only argument, the context object expects as required: